MEC Tremblant Jacket - Women's

 Throw it on during lunch breaks or when stepping out of the hut to shovel new snow.
 The Tremblant Jacket is a welcome warm layer that easily packs down into a compact little package.
 The fabric slides easily beneath a shell jacket and the over-stuffed shoulders are designed to surround you with warmth that won't get packed down and compressed when you wear the jacket layered under your pack.

-- Shell is made of water-resistant Pertex Classic that compresses down to an insignificant size.
+- Shell is made of water-resistant Pertex Quantum that compresses down to an insignificant size.

 - Lined with recycled polyester that glides over layers.

-- Insulated with 700-fill power down for reliable warmth.
+- Insulated with 700-fill power down that meets the Responsible Down Standard for animal welfare.

 - Sewn-through construction.